3D printing for architecture: the applications

 3D printing realistic architectural models

-3D printing is often used to produce visually striking architectural models, in order to promote a project by showcasing a realistic miniature version of the final result.
+3D printing is often used to produce visually striking architectural models, with the end goal being to promote a project by showcasing a realistic, miniature version of the final result.

-These models are very helpful to visualize the final building.
-In real estate projects, such models can be used in very early stages of construction to help potential buyers get a clear idea of what the final building will look like.
+In real estate projects, such models can be used in the very early stages of construction to help potential buyers get a clear idea of what the final building will look like.
 Such architectural models require 3D printers with specific capacities:

 - A high print resolution to produce detailed models